bmo00/neptunoplus-status/arcade/cores-supported.md

-# neptUNO+ FPGA report: Cores available
+# neptUNO+ FPGA report: Cores supported

-This report provides an overview of the arcade cores cores available for the **neptUNO+** FPGA.
+This report provides an overview of the arcade cores cores supported for the **neptUNO+** FPGA.

 ## 📊 Summary:
 - **Cores available in the database:** 240